Referencing your sources

 Note that references are made up of two parts: the reference (which will appear in a list at the end of your assignment or dissertation) and the citation which appears in the main text where you mention the work.

 Referencing is essentially about ensuring that your reader can locate the work that you are citing.
 There are various systems for doing this but most University of Portsmouth students are expected to use APA 7th Edition.
 Some will be asked to use Vancouver (School of Pharmacy and Biomedical Sciences) or Oscola (law).
 Always check with your lecturers what style you should use.

-The Library supports referencing in three ways: Firstly through our Referencing@Portsmouth website which provides advice and lots of examples.
+The Library supports referencing in three ways: Firstly through our Referencing webpage and Cite Them Right which provides advice and lots of examples.
 Secondly through our Chat and email help – although we cannot do your referencing for you, we are always happy to help give advice and pointers.
 Thirdly through our seasonal referencing ‘pop-ups’ where you can ask for specialist help.